The welL

 This study guide includes a weekly study for group discussion, as well as several days' worth of personal study for each week.

 Our Middle School groups are divided by age and gender.
-This fall, students will be engaging in the study, Milestones: Connecting God's Word to Life - Volume 4 - People & Creation.
-The kickoff night of our fall study is September 10th.
+This Winter, students will be engaging in the study, Life in Six Words.
+Then, in the Spring, students will complete Milestones: Connecting God's Word to Life - Volume 2 - Jesus.
+The kickoff night of our Winter study is January 14th.

 High School